 Calls from United Merchant Asset Recovery?

 Are you being harassed by United Merchant Asset Recovery?
 Communicating with debt collectors like United Merchant Asset Recovery requires knowledge.
 United Merchant Asset Recovery has years of experience and has dealt with different customers, thus they are well familiar with the whole process and may outsmart you.
+The company specializes in collecting debts on behalf of other companies.
+United Merchant Asset Recovery may be attempting to collect a debt or even attempting to sue if they own the debt.

 It is always wise to refrain from speaking too much when a debt collector calls, to avoid divulging information that can put you in a bad place.
 When debt collectors call, do not panic, instead, listen to what they have to say and confirm if the debt is actually yours.
 Avoid giving them personal financial information like your monthly income and where you work.
 It is advisable to refrain from giving a debt collector any details you wouldn’t give to a stranger.